-On October 7, 2016, National Review Institute hosted a book discussion with author James Rosen in conversation with Christopher Buckley, expertly moderated by then-NRI fellow Reihan Salam.
-The panelists discussed Rosen’s new book, A Torch Kept Lit, which highlights WFB’s mastery of the eulogy while shedding light on the greatest figures of his time.
+On October 7, 2016, National Review Institute hosted a book discussion with author James Rosen in conversation with Christopher Buckley, expertly moderated by NRI fellow Reihan Salam.
+The panelists discussed Rosen’s new book, A Torch Kept Lit (Crown Forum, 2016), which highlights WFB’s mastery of the eulogy while shedding light on the greatest figures of his time.
 More than that, it is a tribute to Bill’s profound perspectives, unique voice, and honorable legacy.

 To watch the full discussion, please click here.

 Firing Line’s Golden Anniversary Celebration

 In April 1966, William F. Buckley Jr. took his conservative message beyond the pages of National Review magazine, and directly to the American public, through Firing Line.
 This iconic television program was at the vanguard of the new media of his time, as Buckley challenged liberal opponents in spirited debate over their disparate ideological principles.
 Through Firing Line, Bill Buckley influenced the millions of Americans who tuned in weekly for intelligent discussion—of key events, of core principles, and of leading policy makers—between powerful voices on the Left and Right.
 The Hoover Institution Library & Archives, which houses an extensive array of documents, transcripts, photographs, and film footage in its Firing Line collection, works to make Buckley’s episodes broadly accessible, digitally and in public settings.